Adding a Function in OCI Functions as an API Gateway Back End

 where:

-• <api-route-path> specifies a path for API calls using the listed methods to the back-end service.
-Note that the route path you specify:
+specifies a path for API calls using the listed methods to the back-end service.
+Note that the route path you specify:- is relative to the deployment path prefix (see Deploying an API on an API Gateway by Creating an API Deployment)

-• <method-list> specifies one or more methods accepted by the back-end service, separated by commas.
-For example, "GET, PUT".
+specifies one or more methods accepted by the back-end service, separated by commas.
+For example,"GET, PUT"

 For example, the following basic API deployment specification defines a simple Hello World serverless function in OCI Functions as a single back end: